 It’s much more likely that insurance will cover in-office clear aligner treatments like Invisalign and ClearCorrect.
 Reach out to your provider to see which offices are in your network and ask how much they will be contributing.

 After you finish with your aligner treatment, you’ll need to wear a retainer to keep your teeth in position.
-You’ll need to replace these retainers every 6-12 months, and the cost depends on which company you choose, but typically you can expect to pay about $100 per retainer.
+You’ll need to replace these retainers every 6–12 months, and the cost depends on which company you choose, but typically you can expect to pay about $100 per retainer.
+Or, you can get a Hawley retainer or fixed retainer from your dentist or orthodontist, which often cost $200–$600.

 Some companies offer package deals on their retainers or have programs that send a discounted retainer in the mail every six months.
 Be sure to determine your provider’s retainer prices before you start treatment, since this expense is ongoing and can add up over time.